A plague ravages the kingdom, setting the Adventurers

 that can’t be removed until the disease is cured.

-, taking damage, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution
+, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution saving throw

-saving throw.
-On a failed save, the creature takes 5 (1d10) psychic damage and becomes Incapacitated
+.
+On a failed save, the creature takes 5 (1d10) psychic

 condition on a success.

-Any humanoid creature that starts its turn within 10 feet of an infected creature in the throes of mad laughter must succeed on a DC 10 Constitution
+creature that starts its turn within 10 feet of an infected creature in the throes of mad laughter must succeed on a DC 10 Constitution saving throw

-When the saving throw DC drops to 0, the creature recovers from the disease.
-A creature that fails three of these Saving Throws
+the saving throw DC drops to 0, the creature recovers from the disease.
+A creature that fails three of these saving throws

 , as described later.